qaznotquaz/qazs-zeitgeist-library/docs/pages/_snippets/birdie/invisibility.md

 ---

-corked and left out of direct line of sight, this should last indefinitely. it will never taste good.
+corked and left out of direct line of sight, this should last the full day an extract should last before becoming inert. it will never taste good.
 " %}

 {% include collapsible.html title="serving instructions" content="